- Chart

 Core Business Areas

-- Distribution Business: Operates and supports a global network of company-owned and independent distributors that sell Cummins products and provide aftermarket services, parts, and maintenance.
+- Distribution Business: Operates a global network of company-owned branches and independent distributors that sell and service Cummins products, parts, and related services.
+This segment ensures broad market access and customer support.

 Leadership and Structure